leorge/CmpFunc/README.md

 CmpFunc
 =======

-Compare performance of functions and operators for my next project.
+This project is opened to compare performance of functions and operators for my next project.